OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/nodejs/Readme.md

 > the Teams service needs to call into the bot.

 1) Setup for Bot
-- In Azure portal, create Microsoft Entra app registraion and it will generate MicrosoftAppId and MicrosoftAppPassword for you.
+- In Azure portal, create Microsoft Entra ID app registraion and it will generate MicrosoftAppId and MicrosoftAppPassword for you.
 - In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).

 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)